sparky-radio/AdifGoogleMapper/README.md

 ADIF (Amateur Data Interchange Format) is a standard format for exchanging amateur radio contact information.
 Most ham radio logging software can export logs in ADIF format.

+The program looks for the following fields in the ADIF file:
+- `CALL`: Callsign of the contact
+- `NAME`: Name of the contact
+- `QSO_DATE`: Date of the contact
+- `TIME_ON`: Time of the contact
+- `BAND`: Frequency band
+- `MODE`: Contact mode (e.g., SSB, FT8, CW)
+- `GRIDSQUARE`: Grid square of the contact
+- `MY_GRIDSQUARE`: Your grid square

 ## About Maidenhead Grid System

 The Maidenhead Locator System (also known as grid squares or grid locators) is a geographic coordinate system used by amateur radio operators.
 It divides the world into grid squares with a combination of letters and numbers, such as "FM18lw".

 ## Output

-The program generates an HTML file with Google Maps displaying markers for each contact.
+The program generates an HTML file with Google Maps displaying:
+- A marker for your location (blue circle)
+- Markers for each contact (red circles)
+- Paths connecting your location to each contact (green lines)

 Clicking on a marker shows details such as:
 - Callsign
 - Name (if available)
 - Date and time of contact